svdmaar/homework/saturday_crew_210920.md

 1. Commit and push your project to github.
 1. Export your graph to an `.svg` file.
 1. Commit and push your project to github.
+1. Send me a link to your repository.

 Good luck!